isi-ies-group/cpvlib/README.md

 ## TO DO
 * [ ] Fitting of the Insolight diffuse subsystem
 * [ ] Fitting the IAM of the Insolight diffuse subsystem
-* [ ] When the code stabilizes, put all the parameters in the class constructor
+* [ ] When the code stabilizes, put all the parameters in the class constructors
+* [ ] Homogenize piecewise functions for Utility Factors and IAM
+* [ ] Add more tests: diffuse part